MaibornWolff/metric-gardener/docs/TS_TSX.md

-# File Metrics for TypeScript (TS) and TypeScript JSX (TSX)
+# File Metrics for TypeScript (TS),TypeScript JSX (TSX) and flow-annotated JavaScript

-This document outlines the definition of file metrics for TypeScript (TS) and TypeScript JSX (TSX).
+This document outlines the definition of file metrics for TypeScript (TS), TypeScript JSX (TSX) and flow-annotated JavaScript.

 ### complexity